foramsojitra/prep/README.md

 * Timestamp

 ### Q : Explain Vertical Scaling and Horizontal Scaling?
+A :
-Vertical Scaling: Vertical Scaling increases storage and CPU resources for expanding the capacity.
+* Vertical Scaling: Vertical Scaling increases storage and CPU resources for expanding the capacity.
+SQL databases are vertically scalable

-Horizontal Scaling: Horizontal Scaling splits the datasets and circulates the data over multiple shards or servers.
+* Horizontal Scaling: Horizontal Scaling splits the datasets and circulates the data over multiple shards or servers.
+NoSQL databases are horizontally scalable